?>

 A home equity loan empowers a homeowner to borrow against their home equity.
 The final loan amount is calculated based on the difference between the home’s current market value and the homeowner’s mortgage balance due.

-1 in every 4 homeowners in the U.S. have currently taken a home equity loan (HEL).
-HEL is beneficial mainly for 2 reasons: First, home equity loan interest rates are lower than other loan types and credit cards.
+1 in every 4 homeowners in the U.S. has currently taken a home equity loan (HEL).
+HEL is beneficial mainly for 2 reasons: First, home equity loan rates of interest are lower than other loan types and credit cards.
 Second, the interest you pay on HEL is tax deductible.

 As a homeowner, you can use HEL to fund home improvements, debt consolidation, or other substantial expenses.
-So start here! look for lenders online.
+Choose a mortgage lender that offers the best terms according to your financial situation.
+Here at Houzeo, we got you covered.

 Find Mortgage Lenders Near You